+Ite m Goods

-- 1 Goods to which the following apply: - (a) each individually packaged unit of the goods contains less than 10% by weight (other than added water) of egg or an egg product; - (b) the goods are not intended to be used for stockfood; - (c) the goods do not contain discernible pieces of egg - 2 Cake mixes that: - (a) contain less than 10% egg by mass; and - (b) are not intended to be used for stockfood; and - (c) do not contain discernible pieces of egg - 3 Noodles that: - (a) include egg or an egg product in the ingredients; and - (b) are shelf stable; and
+1 Goods to which the following apply:

+(a) each individually packaged unit of the goods contains less than 10% by weight (other than added water) of egg or an egg product;

-ltem Goods
+(b) the goods are not intended to be used for stockfood;

+(c) the goods do not contain discernible pieces of egg

+2 Cake mixes that:

+(a) contain less than 10% egg by mass; and

+(b) are not intended to be used for stockfood; and

+(c) do not contain discernible pieces of egg

+3 Noodles that:

+(a) include egg or an egg product in the ingredients; and

+(b) are shelf stable; and

-(c) are for the personal consumption of the person wishing to import the
+(c) are for the personal consumption of the person wishing to import them

 4 Noodles that:

 (a) are for instant use; and

 (b) are shelf stable; and

 (c) are for the personal consumption of the person wishing to import them; and

 (d) contain discernible pieces of egg

 5 Pasta that:

 (a) includes egg or an egg product in the ingredients; and

 (b) is shelf stable; and

 (c) is for the personal consumption of the person wishing to import it

 6 Pasta that:

 (a) is for instant use; and

 (b) is shelf stable; and

-(c) is for the personal consumption of the person wishing to import it; an
+(c) is for the personal consumption of the person wishing to import it; and

 (d) contains discernible pieces of egg

 7 Egg waffles that are shelf stable and for the personal consumption of the person wishing to import the product

 8 Processed egg products (excluding whole eggs) that are:

 (a) shelf stable; and

 (b) imported in an amount not more than 1 kilogram or not more than 1 litre; and

 (c) for the personal consumption of the person wishing to import the product

 9 Whole eggs, if the product is:

 (a) canned; and

 (b) shelf stable; and

 (c) imported in an amount not more than 1 kilogram or not more than 1 litre; and

 (d) for the personal consumption of the person wishing to import the product

-ortation of honey and other bee products (Quarantine Act, (1) and 13 (1) (d), (e) and (f))
+42 Importation of honey and other bee products (Quarantine Act, ss 5(1) and 13(1)(d), (e) and (f))

-const appli importation into Australia of a bee product, whether for huma umption or not (other than a bee product to which subsection (2 es) is prohibited unless a Director of Quarantine has granted a perm port the bee product into Australia.

-Note For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8.

-- (2) This subsection applies to the following bee products, if pure and free from extraneous matter: - (a) honey (whether or not containing honeycomb);

-- (b) bee venom;

-- (c) honeycomb;

-- (d) propolis;

-- (e) royal jelly.
+- (1) The importation into Australia of a bee product, whether for human consumption or not (other than a bee product to which subsection (2) applies) is prohibited unless a Director of Quarantine has granted a permit to import the bee product into Australia. - Note: For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8. - (2) This subsection applies to the following bee products, if pure and free from extraneous matter: - (a) honey (whether or not containing honeycomb); - (b) bee venom; - (c) honeycomb; - (d) propolis; - (e) royal jelly.

-43 Importation of fish of family Salmonidae or Plecoglossidae (Quarantine Act, ss 5 (1) and 13 (1) (d), (e) and (f))
+43 Importation of fish of family Salmonidae or Plecoglossidae (Quarantine Act, ss 5(1) and 13(1)(d), (e) and (f))